soundpress/RulesOfNYC/docs/c44/index.rst

 LPC staff.
 "LPC Staff" means the staff of the Landmarks Preservation Commission acting in the Commission's agency capacity.

 Summons.
 "Summons" means a notice from the Landmarks Preservation Commission that work on a landmark site or within an historic district was performed without a permit or was not performed in accordance with a permit issued by the Landmarks Preservation Commission.
-With respect to Chapter 63* of the Rules of the City of New York and sections 25-301 through 25-322 of the Administrative Code, the term "Summons" will be construed to include and apply to any previously issued "Notice of Violation."
+With respect to Chapter 63* of the Rules of the City of New York and §§ 25-301 through 25-322 of the Administrative Code, the term "Summons" will be construed to include and apply to any previously issued "Notice of Violation."

 *Editor's note: So in original; should likely be "Title 63".